davidsmakerworks/ai-artist/README.md

 Requries paid OpenAI API key and Azure Cognitive Services Speech Service (free tier)

+Known issue: Attempting to reveal QR code when no creation is displayed will crash

 TODO: Continue cleanup and refactor

 TODO: Configure days and times when automatic daydreaming occurs